bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 class, err := lane.Classify(tx)                    // before each apply
 if err != nil {
-    return err  // swallowing it only defers the refusal to WriteCommitment }
+    return err  // swallowing it only defers the refusal to WriteCommitmentAndVerify }
 if !lane.Admits(gasPool.Gas(), class, tx.Gas()) {  // general must leave the quota intact
     continue